 NYSE listing rules require that a majority of our board of directors be independent within one year of our initial public offering.
 An "independent director" is defined generally as a person that satisfies the applicable objective standards set forth in the listing rules and that, in the opinion of the company's board of directors, has no material relationship with the listed company (either directly or as a partner, stockholder or officer of an organization that has a relationship with the company).
-Our board of directors consists of four "independent directors" as defined in the NYSE listing rules and applicable SEC rules.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, we expect to have four "independent directors" as defined in the NYSE listing rules and applicable SEC rules.
 Our board has determined that each of Gael Forterre, Hadrien Forterre, Scott Powell and Antonio Varano Della Vergiliana is an independent director under applicable SEC and the NYSE listing rules.
 Our independent directors will have regularly scheduled meetings at which only independent directors are present.